 You might like this.
 If you’re shopping on a budget, here are my 20 healthy food recommendations to shop for without blowing the bank.

-Almond Flour + Coconut Oil
+Paleo Banana Bread Made with Almond Flour + Coconut Oil

 The two main fats in this Perfect Paleo Banana Bread recipe come from almond flour and coconut oil.
 Almond flour has a good amount of protein in it, it’s gluten free and is also a great source of heart-healthy monounsaturated fat.
 Almonds and almond flour are also a great source of biotin, a nutrient that’s been touted for improving hair and skin, too.
 It’s a really great staple ingredient to have in your pantry as it can be used to substitute for wheat-based flours.
 Coconut oil is a saturated fat that is a great source of medium chain triglyceride, which get converted to energy faster than any type of fat.
 Together, these two fats are much more stable than a conventional processed vegetable oil and have body benefits that extend far beyond making a recipe taste good.

 All in all, this is a really simple and healthy Paleo Banana Bread that tastes absolutely delicious – especially if you’re trying to curb the amount of sugar your have in your diet…something we should all do!